chaebkimm/Computer-Programming-and-Practice-2025-1/README.md

   return 0;
 }

-/* 입력받은 셋팅값으로 터미널 셋팅을 업데이트하는 함수 */ int set_terminal_setting(struct termios *pointer_to_setting) {
+/* update terminal setting from the values saved in the structure pointed by pointer_to_setting */ int set_terminal_setting(struct termios *pointer_to_setting) {
   int stdin_fileno = fileno(stdin);
   int error_no = tcsetattr(stdin_fileno, TCSANOW, pointer_to_setting);